apiacademy/2017-craft-conf-workshop/schedule.md

 Wifi Information: You will get this information at the venue.

-Anything else you need:
-You don't need to bring laptop, but it can be useful, if you would like to take notes.

 During the workshop day your contact will be *Bianka Biro* (mobile: +36 70 382 3083).
 Contact her in case of questions during the whole day in person, or on mobile.